International School of Business and Media: Events

-The Student Council organizes several events, giving them experience in planning, budgeting and managing events.
-Events are an integral part of a student's life not only for enjoyment but also to help develop their managerial skills.
+The Student Council organizes several events.

 HR Share: An annual two-day HR conference where industry leaders are invited to discuss emerging trends in Human Resource.

 Chain Act: A supply chain conference hosted by ISB&M where speakers from industry share their experiences on contemporary issues in Supply Chain Management.

 Crescendo: An annual three-day cultural programme organized by the students of the Pune-Nande campus, including quizzes, dance, music, painting, innovative games and a fashion show.
 On the last day, a prominent artist performs live.